wcerfgba/the-version-controlled-organisation/Tickets/README.md

-# The Version Controlled Work Ticket System
+# The Version Controlled Ticket System

-We present a way to manage items of work such as tasks, stories, support requests using a tickting system implemented in git.
+We present a way to manage items of 'work' such as tasks, stories, support requests, RFCs, sales leads, ... using a ticketing system implemented in Git.

-Inside this directory we have a number of directories which represent inboxes.
-An inbox can represent a workflow state ("todo, "doing", "done", "blocked", "in review", "in analysis", ...), or assignment to an individual.
+Each subdirectory contains the ticketing system for each department here at VCOCorp.
+Each department may organise its system to best achieve its objectives, but the following directories are common to all departments:

-A ticket is represented as a (Markdown) file.
-A ticket can only be in a single inbox at a time.
+* `_Inbox` -- somewhere to put incoming tickets to departments

-[Can inboxes be nested?
-Allow tickets anywhere?]
+There is also a `Personal` subdirectory containing a directory for each employee to manage personal and miscellaneous tasks.
+Please try to organise your day-to-day work within your departmental ticketing workspace as much as possible. 🙂